 In general, "qualified dividend income" realized by noncorporate Fund shareholders is taxable at the same rate as net capital gain.
 Generally, qualified dividend income is dividend income attributable to certain U.S. and foreign corporations, as long as certain holding period requirements are met.
 All dividend income, other than qualified dividend income, generally will be taxed at the same rate as ordinary income.
-If 95% or more of a Fund's gross income (excluding net long-term capital gain over net short-term capital loss) constitutes qualified dividend income, all of its distributions (other than capital gain dividends) will be generally treated as qualified dividend income in the hands of individual shareholders, as long as they have owned their Fund shares for at least 61 days during the 121-day period beginning 60 days before the Fund's ex-dividend date (or, in the case of certain preferred stock, 91 days during the 181-day period beginning 90 days before such date).
-In general, if less than 95% of a Fund's income is attributable to qualified dividend income, then only the portion of the Fund's distributions that is attributable to qualified dividend income and designated as such in a timely manner will be so treated in the hands of individual shareholders.
+If 95% or more of a Fund's gross income (excluding net long-term capital gain over net short-term capital loss) constitutes qualified dividend income in the hands of individual shareholders, as long as they have owned their Fund shares for at least 61 days during the 121-day period beginning 60 days before the Fund's ex-dividend date (or, in the case of certain preferred stock, 91 days during the 181-day period beginning 90 days before such date).
+In general, if less than 95% of a Fund's income is attributable to qualified dividend income, then only the portion of the Fund's distributions that is attributable to qualified dividend income.
+The rules attributable to the qualification of Fund distributions as qualified dividend income.
+The rules attributable to the qualification of Fund shareholders.
 Payments received by a Fund from securities lending, repurchase, and other derivative transactions ordinarily will not qualify as qualified dividend income.
-The rules attributable to the qualification of Fund distributions as qualified dividend income are complex, including the holding period requirements.
-Individual Fund shareholders therefore are urged to consult their tax advisers and financial planners.
+The rules attributable to the qualification of Fund shareholders therefore are urged to consult their tax advisers and financial planners.
 Income and bond Funds typically do not distribute significant amounts of "qualified dividend income" eligible for reductions in individual U.S. federal income tax rates.